VaAndCob/firmware/ipodsmartdock/readme.md

 - First release

 2.0.1
-- adptive portal on configuration mode added
+- adaptive portal on configuration mode added
 - execute album not working fixed
 - A new firmware update notification on the start page added